Ticketedmoon/animation-doodle/README.md

 ![](/user_manual/media/title_small.png)

 ##### What is Animation Doodle?
-Animation Doodle is a project being developed by James Collins & Shane Creedon in an effort
+Animation Doodle is a project developed by James Collins & Shane Creedon in an effort
 to unite both drawing and artistic design with animation inside a mobile application.

 ---